-We understand and support the need for researchers who are going to work in field crop research in support of the agriculture and food sectors (included on the list of ‘essential workplaces’ by the Province of Ontario), to protect themselves from COVID-19.
+We understand and support the need for researchers who are going to work in field crop research in support of the agriculture and food sectors to protect themselves from COVID-19.

-- If you are worried that that you might have COVID-19 (due to symptoms) or were exposed to COVID-19 (due to a close contact with a person suspected or confirmed to have COVID-19 in the past 14 days), do not come to work, inform your supervisor, and take the Public Health Ontario COVID-19 self-assessment for guidance on next steps OR visit an assessment centre near you to get tested.
+- If you are ill/have symptoms or have been exposed to COVID-19 do not come to campus/work, inform your supervisor, take the Ontario COVID-19 self-assessment and follow the directions given.
+Also complete and submit the University Employee Self Declaration Form.
 For a complete list of COVID-19 related symptoms, refer to the Ministry of Health’s COVID-19 Reference Document for Symptoms.

 - Strict hygiene measures, including frequent hand washing and physical (social) distancing (at least 2-metre separation between yourself and other people) will reduce your chance of being exposed to the virus; and,